daar/libvidcap/README.md

 - different camera SDK support
 - code refactoring and simplification

-For more information about the library and it's internals, plese visit the [wiki][3].
+For more information about the library and it's internals, please visit the [wiki][3].

 ----------